dart-lang/language/resources/type-system/subtyping.md

 If the last rule applied is:
   - Top type rules are trivial.

-  - Null, Function and interface rules can't apply.
+  - Null, Never, Function and interface rules can't apply.

   - Left union introduction rule is immediate.